Frequently asked questions

 The term ‘priority need’ means that you or a member of your household fulfil one or more of the following criteria:

-· You are vulnerable as a result of fleeing domestic violence or the threat of domestic violence.
+• You are vulnerable as a result of fleeing domestic abuse or the threat of domestic abuse.

 What is ‘housing need’?